MagicPowerIO/etcmask/docs/send-screen-QA-checklist.md

 ## Send Eth mode
   - [ ] **Header** _It should:_
     - [ ] have title "Send ETC"
-    - [ ] have sub title "Only send ETC to an Ethereum address."
+    - [ ] have sub title "Only send ETC to an Ethereum Classic address."
     - [ ] return user to main screen when top right X is clicked
   - [ ] **From row** _It should:_
     - [ ] show the currently selected account by default